 Frequently Asked Questions FAQs

-Do nicotine pouches damage teeth and gums?
+Do nicotine pouches harm your teeth and gums?